nvaccess/nvda/projectDocs/translating/crowdin.md

 1. Message the [translators mailing list](https://groups.io/g/nvda-translations) or <info@nvaccess.org> to request being added as a translator.
 Please include your Crowdin username and the languages you wish to translate.

-#### Translation reviews

-Translated strings will need to be reviewed and approved by a proofreader before being included in NVDA.
-Translators may have proofreader status granted on a case-by-case basis by messaging the above contact points.

 ### Setup PoEdit

 It is recommended that you use the latest version of PoEdit and NVDA for translating.
-Alternatively, you can use Crowdin's interface directly.
+Alternatively, you can use the [Crowdin web interface directly(https://support.crowdin.com/online-editor/).
+As PoEdit only supports viewing approved strings, large translators team need to co-ordinate submitting unapproved strings to prevent conflicts.
+Using Crowdin's interface avoids this problem.

 PoEdit supports connecting with Crowdin directly.
 PoEdit's homepage is: <http://www.poedit.net/>